UBE2C/Xenograft_volume_estimation/README.md

 **Call examples**

-To see the available option flags and descriptions type:
+To see the available option flags and descriptions, type:
 ```
 Rscript SynthXenoGen_v1.0.0.r --help
 ```